East Dorset Support Groups

 Where: CAMHS Poole (upstairs in the Community Health Clinic Dorset)

-MindOut is a safe, confidential and accepting space for LGB and Trans people experiencing mental health issues and offers recovery-based peer and staff support.
+MindOut is a safe, confidential and accepting space for LGB and Trans people who would like to develop positive mental health and offers recovery-based peer and staff support.

 Where: Moordown Community Centre